 Just to mention a few common problems here, but you can have a lifetime of hen keeping and never come across most of them.
 Our suggestions and advice are only from experience and should not replace the advice of a vet who is qualified to deal with and treat poultry problems.

 A few inexpensive products can be kept on hand as a Chicken First Aid kit.
 We suggest a veterinary wound powder and/or Iodine Spray, louse powder, petroleum jelly (Vaseline), Diatomaceous Earth Powder and Verm-X Poultry Pellets.
-Take a look in our Health & Hygiene Products section for these items.
+Take a look in our Mites & Lice section and Chicken First Aid sections for these items.

-Another consideration is the possibility that your chickens will attract vermin because of the food readily available in the chicken run so keep a watch for tell-tale signs and deal with them speedily.
-Again many products are available to deal with this, see our Vermin & Pest Control pages.
+Another consideration is the possibility that your chickens will attract vermin because of the food readily available in the chicken run so keep watch for tell-tale signs and deal with them speedily.
+Again many products are available to deal with this, see our Poultry Predators page for more information.

-A poorly looking hen should be separated from the flock immediately in case of infection but kept within sight of the main flock so that she can be returned and not attacked as a newcomer.
-If she does not make any improvement within 48 hours or, if you suspect infection, veterinary advice should be sought.
+A poorly looking hen should be separated from the flock immediately, in case of infection, but kept within sight of the main flock so that she can be returned and not attacked as a newcomer.
+If she does not make any improvement within 48 hours or, if you suspect an infection, veterinary advice should be sought.

-Internal worms can often be a problem for Poultry especially if they don't have fresh ground regularly as the area can become infected with parasites and worms.
-Free ranging is better for the hens from this point of view but then they may pick up snails that can also host parasites.
+Internal worms can often be a problem for poultry especially if they don't have fresh ground regularly as the area can become infected with parasites and worms.
+Free-ranging is better for the hens from this point of view but then they may pick up snails that can also host parasites.
 Worms can kill a bird if left untreated, especially Gapeworm.
-Tell-tale signs of internal parasites are very messy bottoms and pale combs and wattles, and with Gapeworm they will be continually stretching their necks and gasping (as if trying to take breath).
-There are a number of herbal products on the market (and available in our Health & Hygiene Section), Verm-X and Net-Tex Gut Conditioner either of which you can use regularly whether you think they have worms or not.
-If you suspect a bad infestation of worms though ask your vet for Flubenvet which is very effective, and also a licensed anthalmintic for poultry worms.
+Tell-tale signs of internal parasites are very messy bottoms and pale combs and wattles, and with Gapeworm they will be continually stretching their necks and gasping (as if trying to take a breath).

 Bacterial or viral infections are for the diagnosis of a vet and can be treated with antibiotics.
-If this is suspected then isolate the bird immediately and contact a vet with experience of poultry - not all town-based vets have experience in this field - visit our Chicken Friendly Vets page for details of specialist vets that have been recommeded to us.
+If this is suspected then isolate the bird immediately and contact a vet with experience of poultry - not all town-based vets have experience in this field so perhaps call first to check.

-My goodness this is a long page!
+My goodness, this is a long page!
 I could ramble on further, but there are so many good poultry books to read.
-We recommend The Haynes Chicken Manual or Starting with Chickens by Katie Thear.
-Good Poultry keeping comes down to: give them a nice house, space, keep everything clean including the ground they are on, and give them good food and clean water you will then have happy hens.
+We recommend The Haynes Chicken Manual.
+Good Poultry keeping comes down to a nice secure house, space, keep everything clean including the ground they are on, and with good food and clean water, you will then have happy hens.
 But we ask again that you do not approach this without research or on a whim - please!

 Basic Chicken Keeping is ©Flyte so Fancy 2007.
+Updated 2020.
 Author: Anne Weymouth.
-Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd.
+Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd